 The names come from two previous Mayors who served the city; William B. Hartsfield was the first to have his name added just days after his death, he is largely credit with having an important involvement in the development of the airport, and was honored for his achievements and love toward his city, with his name being added in 1971.
 More than thirty years later Maynard Jackson, Atlanta's first black Mayor, was honored shortly after his death, with his name being added in 2003 to recognize his services to his city and people where he had a heavy hand in bringing communities together, and his work in the expansion of the airport.

-Entering Atlanta International Airport is like stepping into a city of its own, the design and scale of it is breathtaking, but don't worry, the modern layout makes it easy to navigate and spending time there feels more like a day out than a chore.
+Entering Atlanta International Airport is like stepping into a city of its own, the design and scale of it is breathtaking, but don't worry, the modern layout makes it easy to navigate, easy to please, and spending time there feels more like a day out than a chore.